 How To Make A Traditional Carpathian Mushroom Soup

 If you’re not wearing a vyshyvanka it’s going to be pretty hard to make a traditional Carpathian mushroom soup.
 Just kidding, this is actually one of the easiest soups I have on the blog!
+In fact this soup and borsch are two of my favorite Ukrainian soup recipes!
 Step one, heat up a little bit of oil in a pot.

 Add the carrots and mushrooms and sauté them a bit.
 Then, when the carrots have softened and the mushrooms have released some of their water, about 10 minutes, add in a tablespoon of flour to absorb the excess fat.
 I would also recommend adding a pinch of salt and some black pepper at this stage.